-$$V = \left[\frac{\max(horizontal)}{2} : \frac{\max(horizontal)}{2} + \max(horizontal)\right]$$ (2) $$H = \left[\frac{\max(vertical)}{3} : \max(vertical)\right]$$ where max(horizontal) is the vertical coordinate of the maximal horizontal dimension, and max(vertical) is the horizontal coordinate of the maximal vertical dimension.
-This approach gives a good isolation of the fibroglandular disc area with no need for the exact segmentation of it.
+With this approach we get a large part or entire fibroglandular disc isolated and there is no need for the exact segmentation of it.
 It would be good if we could eliminate fibrous tissue and blood vessels and treat our ROI as it is completely uniform in the case of low density breasts.
 To be able to perform that task we can choose an appropriate Gabor filter sensitive to objects that we want to remove.
-A good Gabor filter for detection of objects with high spatial frequency contains less sinusoidal wavelengths, like the ones showed in Fig. 2 (c) and (d).
+A good Gabor filter for detection of objects with high spatial frequency contains less sinusoidal wavelengths, like the ones showed in Figure 2 (c) and (d).

-Contrast Limited Adaptive Histogram Equalization (CLAHE) [11] is a method for local contrast enhancement which is suitable for equalization of intensities in each ROI that we observe.
+Contrast Limited Adaptive Histogram Equalization (CLAHE) [12] is a method for local contrast enhancement which is suitable for equalization of intensities in each ROI that we observe.
 Contrast enhancement obtained using CLAHE method will provide better intensity difference between dense and fat tissue.
-If we observe the same ROI before and after applying CLAHE enhancement it is clear that fat tissue can be filtered out easier after contrast enhancement.
-Figure 3 shows application of contrast enhancement using CLAHE on "mdb001".
+CLAHE method is based on a division of the image into smaller blocks to allow better contrast enhancement and at the same time uses clipping of maximal histogram components to achieve a better enhancement of mid-gray components.
+If we observe the same ROI before and after applying CLAHE enhancement it is clear that fat tissue can be filtered out easier after the contrast enhancement.
+Figure 5 shows application of the contrast enhancement using CLAHE on "mdb001".

-Figure 3. (a) Original ROI from "mdb001"; (b) Same ROI after contrast enhancement using CLAHE.
+Figure 5. (a) Original ROI from "mdb001"; (b) Same ROI after the contrast enhancement using CLAHE.